-Technical electives in the senior year of the Bachelor of Mechanical Engineering curriculum provide the student with an opportunity to pursue areas of particular interest.
-The technical electives are taken after much of the basic engineering science has been mastered and comprise four coordinated courses (a minimum of 12 credits).
-Although the majority of the available electives are drawn from the Mechanical Engineering department, courses from other departments and colleges can be selected with the approval of the departmental faculty.
+Technical electives in the Bachelor of Mechanical Engineering curriculum provide the student with an opportunity to pursue areas of particular interest.
+Because of the breadth of technical areas in which mechanical engineers work, at least 3 of these credits must be in a basic science.
+The remaining technical elective credits demonstrate technical depth and are typically courses at or above the 400 level which are taken after much of the basic engineering science has been mastered and comprise a minimum of 12 credits.
+Although the majority of the technical depth electives are drawn from the Mechanical Engineering department, courses from other departments and colleges can be selected with the approval of the departmental advisor.

-Students can choose towards the end of sophomore or early junior year to pursue one of two concentrations: Aerospace or Biomedical Engineering to focus their upperclass studies.
-For those pursuing the degree without a concentration, there are three suggested focus areas: Fluids and Thermal Engineering, Solid Mechanics and Materials, and Design (Dynamic Design and Manufacturing).
-However, the technical elective program can also be structured to meet individual interests and students are encouraged to discuss their educational objectives with their advisor early in the junior year and to develop an agreed selection of technical electives
+Students can choose towards the end of sophomore or early junior year to pursue a concentration in Aerospace Engineering to focus their upperclass studies.
+For those pursuing the degree without a concentration, other suggested focus areas include: materials and composites, fluids and thermal engineering, energy engineering (including fuel cell technologies), robotics and controls, manufacturing, and design.
+Students with an interest in bioengineering are encouraged to consider the Minor in Biomedical Engineering that is offered by the Mechanical Engineering Department as a focus for their technical electives.
+However, the technical elective program can also be structured to meet individual interests and students are encouraged to discuss their educational objectives with their advisor early in the junior year and to develop an agreed selection of technical electives.